AliCYSIQ/myRooms/3-Notes/Tier2 "AIOF".md

 1. you can enter `smb` server by `smbclient` , and you can use those flages: `-N` mean **no password** . and can use `-L` to **List service or directory**
 2. after we do this , there's some dir show and one of those is `backups` and to enter it we can use this command `smbclient -N \\\\{IP}\\backups` by this we will get shell and can use `dir` command to list what in there , then use `get` to download
-3. when use `dir` you will find find file its name is `prod.dtsConfig`  and use get to download this file , then if you cat this file you will see code , in this code you will see password `M3g4c0rp123` . this is the code
+3. when use `dir` you will find find file its name is `prod.dtsConfig`  and use get to download this file , then if you cat this file you will see code , in this code you will see username `ARCHETYPE\sql_svc` password `M3g4c0rp123` . this is the code
 ```
    <DTSConfiguration>
     <DTSConfigurationHeading>